ludiks-org/ludiks.sdk/README.md

 ### `Ludiks.initUser(options: InitUserOptions): Promise<void>`

 Creates or updates a user in your Ludiks project.
+This method also calculates the user's login streak, so it should be called whenever the user logs in to your application.

 ```ts
 await Ludiks.initUser({